siserin/blind9/doc/arm/man_dnssec-settime.rst

 .. highlight: console

-dnssec-settime - set the key timing metadata for a DNSSEC key
+.. _dnssec-settime: set the key timing metadata for a DNSSEC key
 -------------------------------------------------------------

 Synopsis